Volunteer Handbook

 They decided to "seize the means of exhibition" and start their own spaces.
 Here is what defines an ARC like the Alternator:

-Non-Commercial Intent: Unlike a commercial gallery, our primary goal is not to sell art.
-This freedom allows artists to show work that is "difficult"—pieces that might be massive, ephemeral (like ice or light), or politically challenging.
+1. Non-Commercial Intent: Unlike a commercial gallery, our primary goal is not to sell art.
+This freedom allows artists to show work that is often perceived as"difficult".
+Pieces that might be massive, ephemeral (like ice or light), or politically challenging.

-The CARFAC Standard: We believe that artists are professionals who deserve to be paid for their labor.
+3. The CARFAC Standard: We believe that artists are professionals who deserve to be paid for their labour.
 We follow CARFAC (Canadian Artists’ Representation) fee schedules.
 We pay artists a professional fee to exhibit their work, regardless of whether they sell anything.

-Community-Built Support: ARCs rely on a "gift economy"—the exchange of time, skills, and passion.
-By volunteering, you are part of a national network of over 100 ARCs across Canada.
+5. Community-Built Support: ARCs rely on a "gift economy" the exchange of time, skills, and passion from our community.
+By volunteering, you are not only embedded in the local artistic community, but a national network of over 100 ARCs across Canada.

 Land Acknowledgement